 Another possible spelling of this popular name.

 In the US, Kevin has transitioned to a dad name.
 (After all, Home Alone came out in 1990.
-That means Kevin is turning 40.)
+That means Kevin is now in his 40s.)
 Back in the 1920s and 30s, it was leaping up the US popularity charts, only to become a staple from the 1950s well into the early 2000s.
-No wonder many Europeans view it as a quintessentially American choice.

 Some will see King as regal and grand.
 Others might think of it as spiritual – a reference to Christ the King – or a hero name, as in Martin Luther King, Jr. Parents’ reasons aside, the baby name King has been a Top 200 staple since 2013.